kulmanferdi/opencv-template/README.md

 ### Mac

-For the mac users, we are going to use Visual Studio code.
+For the Mac users, we recommend using Visual Studio Code.

 First, we have to install some required extensions.